cozziekuns/Celes/_posts/2018-11-14-calm-aggression.md

 fighting to scrap for any points possible, since even 2000 points would put them in mangan tsumo range of simocha in all-last.
 Toimen winning the hand is actually the best case scenario, since that would put extra pressure onto simocha, who would be third place going into all-last.
-This means that they would not have the freedom to make a big hand in ORAS, since toimen would be breathing down their neck.
+This means that they would not have the freedom to make a big hand in all-last, since toimen would be breathing down their neck.

 So we are fine with toimen winning the hand, provided they do not win off of us.
 If we do call